sgracevfreelancer/portfolio/README.md

 Unbounded (display headlines), Archivo (body copy), and Space Mono (nav, labels, badges, buttons) — loaded from Google Fonts in both HTML files.

-## Placeholder content

-Everything currently in the gallery and the resume-based bio is placeholder — swap in real project images, case studies, resume link, and contact details before publishing.
-Placeholder SVGs are safe to delete once you add real work.

 ## Running locally